create3000/x_ite/docs/_posts/components/RigidBodyPhysics/CollisionCollection.md

 - Precomputation and inclusion of bounding box information can speed up the initialization of large detailed models, with a corresponding cost of increased file size.
 - [X3D Architecture, 10.2.2 Bounding boxes](https://www.web3d.org/specifications/X3Dv4/ISO-IEC19775-1v4-IS/Part01/components/grouping.html#BoundingBoxes)
 - [X3D Architecture, 10.3.1 X3DBoundedObject](https://www.web3d.org/specifications/X3Dv4/ISO-IEC19775-1v4-IS/Part01/components/grouping.html#X3DBoundedObject)

+### MFNode [in, out] **collidables** [ ] <small>[X3DNBodyCollisionSpaceNode,X3DNBodyCollidableNode]</small>
+{: #fields-collidables }

+CollisionCollection node holds a collection of objects in the *collidables* field that can be managed as a single entity for resolution of inter-object collisions with other groups of collidable objects.
+A group consists of both collidable objects as well as spaces that may be collided against each other.

 ## Advice